H-Bo214/quizzical-trivia/README.md

 - Clone down this repo
 - Run `npm install` from the root directory
 - Run `npm start` and visit localhost:3000 in your browser
+- You may also click the links above to go directly to the site

 ## 🎉Acknowledgement